Busways in Brisbane: Construction

 In August 1996, the Queensland Government approved the South East Transit Project which began planning and constructing the South East Busway between the Brisbane central business district and Eight Mile Plains.
 The first section of the busway, between the CBD and Woolloongabba, opened in September 2000 to coincide with the first match of the Olympic Games Football Tournament at the Gabba.
 The second section between Woolloongabba and Eight Mile Plains opened on 30 April 2001 at a final cost of over $600 million.

 Planning for the construction of the Northern Busway began soon after the success of the South East Busway was demonstrated by increasing bus commuter statistics.
 The first section, from Roma Street in the CBD to Herston, was opened in February 2004 at a cost of $135 million.
 The second section, originally named the Inner Northern Busway, was opened in May 2008 at a cost of $333 million and linked the Northern Busway to the South East Busway through tunnels under the Brisbane CBD and a new station underneath King George Square.
 A further extension from Herston to Windsor, costing $198 million opened in June 2009.
 In June 2012, construction of a further extension from Windsor to Kedron opened, costing $444 million.

 In 2007 construction began on the first stage of the Eastern Busway.
 The first stage was completed in August 2009, costing $366 million and involving the construction of the Eleanor Schonell Bridge and Australia's longest busway tunnel underneath the old Boggo Road Gaol.
 A 1 km extension of the Eastern Busway from Buranda to Main Avenue, Coorparoo commenced in August 2009 and was completed in August 2011 at a cost of $466 million.

+In 2021, construction began on an extension of the South East Busway to Springwood Bus Station, including a new station at Rochedale.
+Work was completed in February 2025, with the section of the busway opening on the 12 May 2025.